Patchwork/curriculum-patchwork/Notes and Outlines/markdown modules/02-editing.md

 We've set you up with a project to get started with.
 Now let's see how to make some edits to it.
 If you're not clear on the GitHub workflow, we recommend that you complete the [Wheelhouse GitHub Workflow course](https://learn.wheelhouse.io/events/workflow) first.

-## Profile vs. Project Pages
+## User vs. Project Pages

-There are two kinds of GitHub Page projects: profile pages, and project pages.
-Every personal and organizational GitHub account gets one profile page.
+There are two kinds of GitHub Page projects: user pagess, and project pages.
+Every personal and organizational GitHub account gets one user pages.
 Profile pages are displayed from the `master` branch, and so are managed just like any other GitHub project.
-Your profile page must have the title of `username.github.io`, where `username` is your GitHub username or the name of the organization.
-To see your profile page, just go to the same URL as the title, so `http://username.github.io`.
+Your user pages must have the title of `username.github.io`, where `username` is your GitHub username or the name of the organization.
+To see your user pages, just go to the same URL as the title, so `http://username.github.io`.

-While you can only have one profile page, you can have as many project pages as you have projects.
+While you can only have one user pages, you can have as many project pages as you have projects.
 To create a project page, create a branch on any project called `gh-pages`.
 The HTML, CSS, and Jekyll information there will be displayed at `http://username.github.io/project-name`.
 So if a user named Jamal has a project named "startup-landing-page" with a `gh-pages` branch, he'd be able to get to his site by navigating to `http://jamal.github.io/startup-landing-page` in his browser.

+In this course, we'll be walking you through creating a project page—but at any time you can make it a user page by changing the name of the project in your "settings" tab, then updating the `master` branch to be up to date with `gh-pages` by submitting and merging a pull request comparing the two.

 ## GitHub Pages and the GitHub Workflow